Monthly case study critique of a high-profile SaaS company

 4. Call to action (CTA) button

-The “Get Started” CTA button at the top right corner of the web page contrasts well with the white background, and stays in place as you scroll through the case study.
+The orange “Try It Now” CTA button at the top right corner of the web page contrasts well with the white background, and stays in place as you scroll through the case study.
 The CTA is obvious and clear.

 5. Strong introduction